shefing/test-assignments/java-spring-boot-aspectj.md

 Write unit tests.

 Use [Spring AOP](https://www.baeldung.com/spring-aop-annotation) to make calls to the service cachable - when service is called with the same input parameters, instead of computing the result again, it should return result from cache.
+Create a custom annotation to mark cachable service - do not use spring's @Cachable.